 For these reasons, it's extremely important that you submit only your own work for individual projects.
 Students found to have copied others' work or received help from others will be expelled.

 Most of programming is getting stuck and figuring out how to get un-stuck, so asking for help is a balance between struggling with a problem for long enough to build your own problem-solving skills, and not spending too much time and frustration on any one problem.
-A good rule of thumb is to spend 20 minutes trying to solve a problem yourself before asking for help.
+As a guideline, you should spend 20 minutes trying to solve a problem yourself before asking for help.
 Another tip is if you're frustrated and nothing seems to be working, take a walk and get away from your computer screen for a little bit.
 You'll be amazed at what your subconscious can figure out when you let it rest.

 An important skill to develop at Epicodus is understanding other people's code.
 So before you ask a teacher for help, you'll ask another pair of students, to give them a chance to try understanding your code and helping you figure out what to do.